Badminton Shuttlecock – aka Birdie

-Bet you didn’t know this but the nylon shuttlecocks come in three varieties, with each variety indicated by a colored strip around the cork.
+Bet you didn’t know this but the nylon shuttlecocks come in three varieties.
+Each variety is indicated by a colored strip around the cork.
 The three varieties are green (slow speed), blue (middle speed), and red (fast speed).
-This is so a faster shuttlecock can be used in cold climates, and a slower one in hot climates.
+This is so a faster shuttlecock can be used in cold climates and a slower one in hot climates.

 Competition Badminton Shuttlecocks

-If you are playing with a feathered shuttlecock, the feathers will eventually become frayed which effects the shuttlecock’s flight and trajectory.
+If you are playing with a feathered shuttlecock, the feathers will eventually become frayed.
+This will affect the shuttlecock’s flight and trajectory.
 In this case, you or your opponent can call for a new one.